zefc92/CapTerra/design.md

 image: "/images/riverrock.jpg"
 ---

-Get the help you need from CAPTERRA’s certified horticultural specialists.
+Get the help you need from CapTerra’s certified horticultural specialists.
 We have the creativity, experience and technical expertise to design your perfect outdoor space.
 Our consultation and design services include:

 ### Custom plant bed and pathway designs
 <p><a href="{{ "/images/drainagefull.jpg" | absolute_url }}" data-lightbox="Arch" data-title="Drainage feature"><z class="image left"><img src="{{ "/images/drainage.jpg" | absolute_url }}" alt="" /></z></a>Kintsugi is the Japanese art of using gold in the repair of a broken item.
 Rather than disguising the work it is used to enhance the beauty of the piece.</p>